benemaXx/ramtokenswap/README.md

 After the contract is deployed, call the **setup** action with following parameters:

-- **ownername:** [enter the owner account] Sets the owner's account which will be allowed to change bid/ask prices for the contract, turn swap mode on/off or send additional UTX or PVT tokens to the contract when needed.
+- **ownername:** [enter the owner account] Sets the owner's account which will be allowed to change bid/ask prices for the contract, turn shop mode on/off or send additional UTX or PVT tokens to the contract when needed.
-- **blockNewSwaps:** [enter 0 or 1] Turns swap mode on/off.
-If set to 1, the swaps will be temporarily halted/blocked.
+- **blockNewSwaps:** [enter 0, 1, 2 or 3] Turns swap mode on/off.
+If set to 1, all swaps will be temporarily halted/blocked.
+If set to 2, the PVT->UTX swaps will be temporarily halted/blocked.
+If set to 3, the UTX->PVT swaps will be temporarily halted/blocked.
 - **askPriceK:** [enter ask price for PVT in UTX * 1'000]
 - **bidPriceK:** [enter bid price for PVT in UTX * 1'000]